Learning

 Our Mathematics program is underpinned by the three areas of the Victorian Mathematics Curriculum: Number and Algebra, Measurement and Geometry, and Statistics and Probability.
 Our rigorous assessment strategies assist in identifying every child’s point of need, in order to enable targeted planning and teaching.

-The daily one-hour Mathematics Block consists of whole-class, group and individual tasks that are ‘differentiated’ to cater for different levels of understanding in mathematics; at the beginning of each lesson the students participate in a short ‘Tool Time’ session, which is an opportunity for the students to improve their number fluency, with a focus on counting and times tables.
-‘Open-Ended Tasks’ are used within lessons and are designed to enable students to extend themselves beyond their current understandings or be supported and scaffolded in their learning where required.
-We believe that students learn best in Mathematics when they are engaged in real-life mathematical situations and able to work collaboratively to problem solve and learn from each other.
-Ongoing assessments are used throughout mathematical topics to inform teaching and to target learning needs.
+The daily one-hour Mathematics Block consists of whole-class, group and individual tasks that are differentiated to cater for different levels of understanding in mathematics.
+At the beginning of each lesson the students participate in a short ‘Tool Time’ session, focused on building number fluency skills, such as counting and times tables.
+Explicit Instruction is used alongside open-ended tasks, which are designed to enable students to extend themselves beyond their current understandings or be supported and scaffolded in their learning where required.

 English